MrPocketMonsters/pykata/src/README.md

 **How It Works:**

 The endpoint invokes `list_katas(limit, offset)` from the DynamoDB service to scan and paginate metadata records.
-Each record is filtered to exclude the `s3_key`, `sample_input`, and `sample_output` fields before returning, minimizing response size for large lists.
+Each record is filtered to exclude the `s3_key` field before returning to the client, ensuring code content remains inaccessible through this endpoint.

 **Usage Example:**